 Read More: How to Find the Best Electric Guitar for Your Child

 The Bullet has a slightly thinner body and narrower neck than a standard Stratocaster, making it comfortable and easy to play for anyone with smaller hands.
-It is also very light weight, which is something you need to consider when buying a guitar for a child.
-If it is too heavy it will be uncomfortable to play.
+It is also very lightweight, which is something you need to consider when buying a guitar for a child.
+If it is too heavy, it will be uncomfortable to play.
 The neck is smooth and has nice action, although it might be a bit high for some people.

-The hardware is pretty decent on the Bullet, the tuners maybe aren’t the greatest but they are easy to use for kids and will stay in tune.
-You will probably have to fiddle with the setup when it is first out of the box but Fender has all the info on their website on what you need to do to set it up.
+The hardware is pretty decent on the Bullet, the tuners maybe aren’t the greatest, but they are easy to use for kids and will stay in tune.
+You will probably have to fiddle with the setup when it is first out of the box, but Fender has all the info on their website on what you need to do to set it up.

 Things to look out for with this guitar

-If you are buying online you may want to consider getting a guitar set-up, which just means that you can get the action set, the truss rod adjusted, the string changed, etc. You can get that done at a guitar shop or Fender has instructions on their site about what you need to do.
+If you are buying online you may want to consider getting a guitar set-up, which means that you can get the action set, the truss rod adjusted, the string changed, etc. You can get that done at a guitar shop, or Fender has instructions on their site about what you need to do.

 Another thing to be aware of if you are buying online is that some of the colors aren’t as they appear in the pictures.
-The Daphne Blue is more like a Surf Green, the Fiesta Red isn’t like a candy apple red but a bit more of a reddish brownish tangerine and the Artic White has a sort of yellowish hue.
+The Daphne Blue is more like a Surf Green, the Fiesta Red isn’t like a candy apple red, but a bit more of a reddish brownish tangerine and the Arctic White has a sort of yellowish hue.
 So if you can, stop by a guitar store to check on the colors before you buy.